sewichi/ios-placed-sdk/README.md

     NSLocationAlwaysUsageDescription
     NSLocationUsageDescription
     ```

+    **These permissions are very important to the Placed SDK.** If your app does not currently use background location permission, please contact a Placed representative.

 For an example of the opt-in dialog and location permission prompt, please refer to the sample app.
 We have also provided a [gallery for inspiration](./gallery) on how you can better integrate the opt-in experience into your app.

-**These permissions are very important to the Placed SDK.** If your app does not currently use background location permission, please contact a Placed representative.

-## Integration
+## Usage

 1. Add `#import <Placed/PlacedAgent.h>` to your main AppDelegate.